joelgriffiths/simple_parse/README.md

 # Considerations
-- All in memoory.
-Only 15M, so it's not bad to read the whole thing in
+- All in memory.
+Only 15M, so it's not bad to read the whole thing in.
 - One hour buckets?
-Is that referencing the the data?
+Is that referencing the data?
 Is each line a 1 hour bucket, or do I round to the nearest hour